 These coolers are made for a day trip or a weekend.
 Both are easy to transport and can be carried with one hand.
 Both coolers will keep drinks and food cool and work for most everyday use.

 Its empty weight is 12.8 pounds, and it has a comfortable carry strap.
 YETI removed the drain plug, but users say the cooler is light enough to flip over with ease.
 You can also add on a dry goods basket, a tie-down kit, and ice packs.

-We’ve done a little initial testing on this new Roadie 20 and are impressed.
-The lighter weight, improved latches, and soft handle are big upgrades compared to the original version.
+We’ve done a little initial testing on this new Roadie 24 and we are impressed.
+The lighter-weight improved latches and soft handle are big upgrades compared to the original version.